A Complete Guide for Identifying Protected Trees in The Hills Shire

 FAQs:

-What happens if I carry out work on a protected tree without permission?
+What happens if I carry out work on a tree that is protected without permission?

-If you work on a protected tree without the appropriate permissions, you could face significant fines, and possibly even jail time.
+If you work on a protected tree without the appropriate authorizations, you could be subject to substantial fines and even imprisonment.

-Can I cut down a tree that is protected tree?
+Can I take down a protected tree?

 Conclusion